 The world of “Fort Knox-like” mobile devices

 An Arab firm called DarkMatter showed their concept of a rugged, secure phone in MWC last year: the Katim R01.
 This is not a commercially available phone -at least not for everyone- but symbolizes everything we should have on a Fort Knox-type phone: multi-factor authentication, physical tamper monitoring with a self destruct mechanism that works even with a depleted battery, a “shield mode” that shuts off microphones and cameras, a customized OS, an SOS button, and a rugged construction.
-It sounds perfect, because it still is a proof of concept.
+It sounds perfect because it still is a proof of concept, but it could be a step in the right direction to push mobile security forward.

 Budget-friendly secure phones

-For example, Blackberry -who recently ended their contract with chinese manufacturer TCL- has been developing safe alternatives in the Android Market since their return.
-The latest device on a series of safe smartphones is the KEY2, an Oreo-powered phone that doesn’t only have a physical keyboard, but a series of security measures: a private app zone, a private browser -Firefox Focus- and DTEK, their proprietary app control system.
+For example, Blackberry -who recently ended its contract with Chinese manufacturer TCL- has been developing safe alternatives in the Android Market since its return.
+The latest device on a series of safe smartphones is the KEY2, an Oreo-powered phone that doesn’t only have a physical keyboard, but a series of mobile security measures: a private app zone, a private browser -Firefox Focus- and DTEK, their proprietary app control system.
 The app acts as a middleman, monitoring comms and hardware use from apps.